NoSW/stack/README.md

 # stack
-a collection of learning notes
+a collection of learning notes.